justdoinc/justdo-packages/grid-data/lib/grid-data/data-structure-management/grid-sections/README.md

     # The title of the Section Item - html allowed

+    options.expanded_on_init: false

+    # If set to true the section item will be expanded
+    # on the grid init
+    # Relevant only for non "main" sections

     options.permitted_depth: -1

     # The section's relative depth on which the user can perform certain actions that